raabrp/nrlmsise00/readme.md

-If and only if you wish to allow the script to automatically query internet resources for current space weather (10.7 cm solar flux and geomagnetic ap index) This may be ignored for modeling below 80 km.:
+If and only if you wish to allow the script to automatically query internet resources for current space weather (10.7 cm solar flux and geomagnetic ap index):

     * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)

+This may be ignored for modeling below 80 km.

 # Installation

 ## Windows

-One *should* have to do nothing ...this assertion is yet untested however.
+One *should* have to do nothing other than copy this repo (the compiled binary should just work)...this assertion is yet untested however.

 The included copy of `libnrlmsise00.so` was compiled with gcc via: